waitingforvsync/boomed/README.md

-# Boom #
+# BoomEd #
-A portal engine for the BBC Micro with an editor for contemporary platforms.
+An editor targetting contemporary platforms for designing worlds for the BBC Micro portal engine.